On Geometric Structure of Point Particles: Further Discussions on the Compatibility with the Standard Model

-The square bracket emphasizes the fact that the $d\bar{u}$ pair is confined in the closed space of pion interior.
+Here, the square bracket emphasizes the fact that the $d\bar{u}$ pair is confined in the closed space of pion interior.

-In that regard, we read that the left-handed $d_{\mathrm L}$, which acts commonly with $e_{\mathrm L}^{-}$ on the charged current interaction, refers to CSR subject to the master equation~\eref{eq:5.7a}, as basic internal mechanics of $T_{z}=-1/2$ [$1/2$ for $e_{\mathrm R}^{+}$ and $(\bar{d})_{\mathrm R}$].
-Respecting the rotational motion of $e_{\mathrm L}^{-}$, the CSR to which the base gauge of ${\bf\Phi}_{-1/2}$ contributes is found to set up a proper rotational coordinate in the ${\bf R}^{3}$ space that allows for the orbit.
+Now we reconsider the charged current interaction of $d_{\mathrm L}$ (undergoing rotational motion in the closed space) with $W^{-}$.
+We read that the left-handed $d_{\mathrm L}$, involved in the interaction along with $e_{\mathrm L}^{-}$, goes for the CSR owing to \eqref{eq:5.6a} with $\mathrm{sgn}(\kappa)=+1$, as basic internal mechanics of $T_{3}=-1/2$ [$(\bar{d})_{\mathrm R}$ and $e_{\mathrm R}^{+}$, \eqref{eq:5.6a} with $\mathrm{sgn}(\kappa)=-1$, as that of $T_{3}=1/2$].
+It is seen that for rotational motion of $e^{-}$, the CSR referring to $\mathbb{C}_{\ast(-1/2)}$ sets up a proper rotational coordinate in the ${\bf R}^{3}$ space that allows the orbit.
 This setup is none other than development of electromagnetic potential.
-On the basis of this idea, we reconsider the charged current interaction of $d_{\mathrm L}$ (undergoing rotational motion in the closed space) with $W^{-}$.
-Expected is that the CSR to which the base gauge of ${\bf\Phi}_{-1}$ contributes is called for setting up a proper coordinate, i.e., developing the interaction potential, in the closed space of $J^{P}=0^{-}$ particle.
-In particular, the CSR that refers to $\mathbb{C}_{\ast(-1)}$ must determine the charge of $d_{\mathrm L}$, in the same way of the determination of $e$ for which $\mathbb{C}_{\ast(-1/2)}$ is referred.
-In this regime, the projective $k\to 0$ as a premise of equation~\eref{eq:5.7a} signifies the lowest energy excitation of the pion, rather than kinematic state of the constituent quarks.
+In this view, is expected that the CSR referring to $\mathbb{C}_{\ast(-1)}$ contributes to setting up a proper coordinate, i.e., developing the interaction potential, in the closed space of $J^{P}=0^{-}$ particle.
+In particular, the gauge-fixing $\tilde{\xi}=\xi_{-1}$ must be involved in determining negative charge of the $d$ quark, in the same way as the determination of $-e$ in which $\tilde{\xi}=\xi_{-1/2}$ is involved.
+In this regime, the $k\to 0$ as a premise of \eqref{eq:5.6a} is supposed to capture the lowest energy excitation of the pion, instead of relativistic excitation of the constituent quarks.